 Another important advantage of this machine is that it is low-impact on joints, useful for those with knee or joint problems as it enables users to perform an elevated workload with smooth transitions from a move to the next without the battering associated to running or jumping.

-Thus, this kind of High Velocity Training enables users to be in and out of the workout station in 18 minutes, having accomplished multiple goals at once: cardio, strength and stamina.
-See more on the Bowflex-HVT website.
+Thus, this kind of High-Velocity Training enables users to be in and out of the workout station in 18 minutes, having accomplished multiple goals at once: cardio, strength, and stamina.

 The Bowflex HVT Workouts